Fyrsil/Pets-Outlet-System/README.md

 # Role
 There will be 3 type of role in the system

-Supplier    : allow to refill the stock in inventory or add new item in inventory User        : allow to purchase item in the inventory Manager     : allow to manage inventory, order, billing statement and sales report
+Supplier<sp>: allow to refill the stock in inventory or add new item in inventory User        : allow to purchase item in the inventory Manager     : allow to manage inventory, order, billing statement and sales report